3.9. Module Handling

 A single selected module can also be reloaded by pressing the according shortcut key for the OS.
 Refer to Section 4.3.10, “Preferences — Shortcuts”.

-If modules are being reloaded, an animation (module turns white and slowing gains its color back) indicates that the modules' definitions have indeed been reloaded.
+If modules are being reloaded, an animation (modules turn white and slowing gain their color back) indicates that the modules' definitions have indeed been reloaded.

 3.9.1.6.
 Related Files